octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

   | None => False end
 ```

-The rule "For others, number of votes do not change" can be formulated as: "For each elements of the mapping different from the given parameter, ensure that the old value is equal to the new value".
+The rule "For others, number of votes do not change" can be formulated as: "For each element of the mapping different from the given parameter, ensure that the old value is equal to the new value".
 It can be written in Coq (Gallina - Terms) with the following:

 ```
 (forall s, s <> param ->